 Board Member of the Community Day Center of Waltham

 Crystal spent a year living and studying in Australia and hopes to one day return.
 Till then, she's happy to spend her downtime with her husband, daughter, son, and their dog.

-- successfully assisted major Boston rehabilitation hospital in obtaining Department of Public Health approvals need for the design, construction and opening/licensure of new state of the art hospital on the Boston waterfront
+- successfully assisted major Boston rehabilitation hospital in obtaining Department of Public Health approvals needed for the design, construction and opening/licensure of new state-of-the-art hospital on the Boston waterfront

 - advised major medical imaging provider in the successful expansion of its imaging service in Western Massachusetts

 - successfully guided major healthcare system in obtaining Department of Public health transfer of ownership approval for the acquisition of key community hospital